NathanDeSouzaBrito/LandingPageDeArquitetura/README.md

 (in English)
 About the landing-page
-A simple landing-page but with unique details, the first activity (worth a note) that the DNC school challenged me to do, I put some additional things that they didn't ask for, but that I thought it was necessary to put to make the landing-page with a unique style.
+A simple landing-page but with unique details, the first activity (worth a note) that the DNC school challenged me to do, I put some additional things that they didn't ask for, one of them was responsiveness on the site, but that I thought it was necessary to put to make the landing-page with a unique style.

 (Em portugues)
 Sobre a landing-page
-Uma simples landing-page, mas com detalhes únicos, a primeira atividade (digna de nota) que a escola DNC me desafiou a fazer, Coloquei algumas coisas adicionais que eles não pediram, mas que achei necessário colocar para fazer a landing-page com um estilo único.
+Uma simples landing-page, mas com detalhes únicos, a primeira atividade (digna de nota) que a escola DNC me desafiou a fazer, Coloquei algumas coisas adicionais que eles não pediram, uma delas foi responsividade no site, mas que achei necessário colocar para fazer a landing-page com um estilo único.